n8v/jquery.reloadify/README.md

 </script>
 ```

 `my_url` is up to you.

-Make it change whenever you want the page to reload, like whenever you take a sip of coffee or touch a key or something.
-This supports 304 Not Modified codes just fine and it saves some bytes.
-Beware [the Same Origin Policy](http://en.wikipedia.org/wiki/Same_origin_policy) - but see below!
+- Make it change whenever you want the page to reload, like whenever you take a sip of coffee or touch a key or something.
+- This plugin supports 304 Not Modified codes just fine and it saves some bytes.
+- Beware [the Same Origin Policy](http://en.wikipedia.org/wiki/Same_origin_policy) - but see below!

 ## Totally Advanced Options